FilipLangr/GeneReconstruction/README.md

 *TO BE TRANSFORMED INTO ABSTRACT OR PROPER INTRODUCTION!*

+In Gene reconstruction research project we had to examine three different methods for genome assembly.

 Take a genome and divide it into k-mers.
 Use the k-mers to reconstruct the genome using various methods.
 Start with creating a graph where nodes represent k-mers and edges connect overlapping k-mers.
 Find a path through the graph that visits each node only once.
 Then construct another graph, where nodes represent (k-1)-mers and k-mers are placed on edges (de Bruijn graph).
 This time find a path through the graph where each edge is traversed exactly once.
 Lastly, create a paired de Bruijn graph from consecutive k-mers that are some distance d apart.

 Test your methods on genomes of different length.
 Try different values for the parameters k and d.
 Report how the length of the genome affects each method, at which values of k and d you are able to reconstruct the original genome and the number of possible solutions you get.